 Fernando Flores stood in the recently completed Cybernet hub and looked upon the silent rows of telex machines.
 He had an idea.
 Cybersyn already possessed some cybernetic limbs, organs, and a nervous system, all it lacked to become useful was a functioning brain.
 He and CORFO programmers began coding.
 With astonishing swiftness they assembled and inserted a stopgap software brain onto the mainframe.
 They sent instructions to loyal telex operators around the country, and turned on the power for the slapdash Cybersyn.
 Soon the previously placid telex communications center was filled with a concurrent mechanical clattering unlike any the men had heard before. ”IT’S ALIIIIIVE!”
 Flores may or may not have screamed.

-Throughout the October strike Cybernet operators around the country dutifully identified the locations of available trucks, loyal drivers, unblocked routes, supplies, and demands.
-Cybernet alpha collated these data, and CORFO sent drivers on safe, circuitous routes through cities to deliver food, fuel, spare parts, and critical supplies.
+Throughout the October strike, Cybernet operators around the country dutifully identified the locations of available trucks, loyal drivers, unblocked routes, supplies, and demands.
+Cybernet alpha collated these data, and CORFO sent drivers along safe, circuitous routes through cities to deliver food, fuel, spare parts, and other necessities.
 One senior government official, referring to the particularly bleak 17 October, later asserted, “the government would have collapsed that night if it had not had the cybernetic tool.”